hpweisberg/hpweisberg/README.md

-## My name is Harrison Weisberg & I'm a Full Stack Engineer from Marina del Rey CA.
+## My name is Harrison Weisberg & I'm a film major turned Full Stack Engineer from Marina del Rey CA.

+You obviously like to code if you're here, but do you also like The Price is Right?
+Check out my latest video at [Secondhand Bootcamp](https://youtu.be/BkPLer7uZC8)

 Currently working on The Oppourtinity Project, a colaboration between the FDA and US Census Bureau.